hugary1995/raccoon/doc/content/tutorials/14_klexpansion.md

 ./sample-opt
 ```

-The tutorial code generates new field with default name `fields.e`.\\
+The tutorial code generates a new field with the default name `fields.e`.\\
 Each time you run `./sample-opt`, a different field is generated with an updated random seed.

 ## Example fields